goschtl/zope/gzo/trunk/README.txt

 - Replace the Plone search box to a google search based search box.
   This way, we are able to search inside the Sphinx based documentation.

+- Updated Message of a day on the server

+- gzo buildout added to svn

 Plone 3.0.5 Instance (old)